neicnordic/puhuri-web/docs/puhuri_portal/User_Guide/inviting_members.md

 4. Select correct user, set the role and expiration date if necessary.
    ![Add user](../../assets/Add%20user.PNG)

-6.Finally, click on "Add".
+5. Finally, click on "Add".
-7.User now will get invitation email with the acceptance link.
+6. User now will get invitation email with the acceptance link.

 ### If user does not have Puhuri account, then: